Hcampbell5/WP_PlacementDiary/README.md

     [ ] Alternatively add in .js code to make it add to an array once selected and show it next to the drop down box (essentially youhave to use the drop down 3 times and it adds them one by one)

+[ ] Add more users
+[ ] Option to delete logs
+[ ] Add table for user data (useful when sharing logs) [ ] Custom HTML element 'tags' for competencies
+    little x to take out

 [ ] Work on having more weeks shown via template
 [ ] Split the data into weeks and have a backwards and forwards button [ ] Add in export options like PDF to manager